ucan-wg/spec/README.md

 ## 2.1 Example

-Here is a concrete example of all stages of the UCAN lifecycle for access to write to a database.
+Here is a concrete example of all stages of the UCAN lifecycle for database write access.

 ``` mermaid
 sequenceDiagram